Indian paradise flycatcher

-The Indian paradise flycatcher (Terpsiphone paradisi) is a medium-sized passerine bird native to Asia, where it is widely distributed.
+The Indian paradise flycatcher (Terpsiphone paradisi) is a medium-sized passerine bird in the monarch flycatcher family, Monarchidae.
 As the global population is considered stable, it has been listed as Least Concern on the IUCN Red List since 2004.
-It is native to the Indian subcontinent, Central Asia and Myanmar.
+It is native to the Indian subcontinent, with resident and breeding populations in most of Bangladesh, India and Sri Lanka, as well as parts of Afghanistan, Bhutan, China, Myanmar, Nepal, Pakistan, Tajikistan and Turkmenistan.

+The Indian paradise flycatcher has a length of 20-50 cm from beak to tail.
 Males have elongated central tail feathers, and a black and rufous plumage in some populations, while others have white plumage.
 Females are short-tailed with rufous wings and a black head.
-Indian paradise flycatchers feed on insects, which they capture in the air often below a densely canopied tree.
+Indian paradise flycatchers feed on insects, including grasshoppers, butterflies and praying mantises, as well as flies.
+The Indian paradies flycatcher typically captures prey in the air, kills it by hitting it on a rock, and then extracts the inner parts. often below a densely canopied tree.

 Taxonomy

-Corvus paradisi was the scientific name proposed by Linnaeus in 1758.

-Paradise-flycatchers used to be classified with the Old World flycatcher family Muscicapidae, but are now placed in the family Monarchidae together with monarch flycatchers.
+The Indian paradise flycatcher was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Corvus paradisi.
+The Indian paradise flycatcher is now one of 17 paradise flycatchers placed in the genus Terpsiphone that was introduced in 1827 by the German zoologist Constantin Gloger.
+Paradise-flycatchers were formerly classified with the Old World flycatcher in the family Muscicapidae, but are now placed in the family Monarchidae together with monarch flycatchers.
 Until 2015, the Indian paradise flycatcher, Blyth's paradise flycatcher, and the Amur paradise flycatcher were all considered conspecific, and together called Asian paradise flycatcher.